jfcloutier/karma_system/design_notes/acting.md

     * else `planned` if any prediction error corrects to `planned`
     * else `relevant` if any prediction error corrects to `relevant`
 * Aggregates uncontradicated activation predictions into activation observations
-  * One per goal activation, and as above
+  * One per goal activation, with value determined as above

 During the `experience` phase, a CA:

-* Updates activation experiences about is own goals (its own intent and the directives it received), from observations of umwelt directive activations
+* Updates activation experiences about is own goals (its own intent and the directives it received), from its observations of umwelt directive activations
   * An activation experience for a CA's goal updates to status
     * `failed`
       * if, for all directives in the CA's plan for the CA's goal, their activations are observed as `not_relevant` or `failed`